What can I do with redirect.pizza?

 • Redirecting jobs.example.com to a recruitment platform like Workable or LinkedIn.

-This is ideal for integrating specialized platforms into your web presence.
+This is ideal for integrating specialized platforms into your web presence, and lets marketing or HR teams manage redirects without involving IT.

 6. Vanity URLs

 Create short, branded, and memorable URLs that redirect to longer or more complex links.
+Vanity URLs are especially useful for sharing links in marketing materials, presentations, or social media.
 For example:

 • Use example.com/join to redirect to a sign-up form or a third-party service.